CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 Surveying For Customer Success

-The beauty of these three methods for surveying your customers is that you can use them in conjunction or in isolation.
+The beauty of these three methods to measure customer satisfaction is that you can use them in conjunction or in isolation.

-Use NPS early and often to get an idea about which customers think of you as one of their favorites; use CES to find out where even your most satisfied customers think you could make their experience easier.
+Use Net Promoter Score (NPS) early and often to get an idea about which customers think of you as one of their favorites; use the Customer Effort Score (CES), to find out where even your most satisfied customers think you could make their experience easier.

-For general support, CSAT surveys your company comes up with on its own can provide the most granular information after customers have their issues resolved.
+For general support, customer satisfaction surveys that your company comes up with on its own can provide the most granular information after customers have their issues resolved.

 Using these three methods in conjunction with each other and in their proper places within your customer experience ecosystem and journey will give your company insight and an opportunity to increase customer loyalty as well as your revenue.